orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 <div class="orbeon orbeon-portlet-div ...>
 ```

-_NOTE: This includes the Form Builder editor, but not navigation to and from the Form Builder Summary page._
+The Form Builder "New" and "Summary" buttons are hidden when Form Builder is embedded, as navigating between pages is not yet supported when embedding.

 ## How it works